SiliconValleyLorax/i-home/README.md

 2) ***And search for text similarity***

-OuR AI service recommends books suitable for children's taste.
+Our AI service recommends books suitable for children's taste.

 With these services, parents can curate books that are semantically similar to their children's favorite toys by simply taking photos.
 Also, there is an advantage that it can interest children in the process of taking pictures.